HyperviewHQ/hyperview_docs/documentation/user-accounts/index.rst

    * - Administrator
      - Has unrestricted, system-wide access in Hyperview and is not impacted by asset access policies
    * - Data Center Manager
-     - Has complete asset management privileges, but cannot run or configure discoveries, administer accounts, view the application log, or make system-wide changes
+     - Has complete asset management privileges but cannot run or configure discoveries, administer accounts, view the application log, or make system-wide changes
    * - Power User
-     - Has Data Center Manager-level privileges, but cannot delete or bulk delete records
+     - Has Data Center Manager-level privileges but cannot delete or bulk-delete records
    * - Reporting
      - Has read-only access to Hyperview for reporting purposes
    * - Read Only